 Most grocery stores in Singapore do offer a delivery service for a minimum order.
 You can either order it all online, or go into the store and purchase your items and they will package it up and deliver it for you.
-Most times it is delivered next day and you may need to take your perishable items with you.
+Most times it is delivered the next day and you may need to take your perishable items with you.

 I usually hit a few different stores when doing the food shopping.
 The different grocery stores here have different selections.
-There are times where one store may be out of a particular product while the other store may have it, this regularly happens with Dr. Pepper and other typical western expat goods.
+There are times where one store may be out of a particular product while the other store may have it.
+This regularly happens with Dr Pepper and other typical Western expat goods.

 11am – Wet markets